 Light Control Module Repair at My Auto Solutions

 My Auto Solutions offers a convenient and cost-effective solution for Light Control Module repair.
 While dealerships tend to charge expensive fees for part replacement, our highly experienced auto technicians specialize in remanufactured parts that are tested to factory standards and require no additional programming.

-Our Duluth, Georgia facility caters to customers throughout metro Atlanta, as well as providing a mail-in service for happy customers across the United States.
+Our Buford, Georgia facility caters to customers throughout metro Atlanta, as well as providing a mail-in service for happy customers across the United States.
 We restore broken Light Control Modules and send them back within 24 hours so that you can get back to a “normal” life without the aggravation of annoying LCM problems.